 Naveran Brut Vintage

-Naveran Brut Vintage is an estate-bottled vintage Cava that sells for a song!
-Proprietor Michel Guilleron Parellada's goal with this Cava is to show the purity, youth and bright flavor characters of the three indigenous grapes used to make it.
+Naveran Brut Vintage is an estate-bottled vintage organic Cava that sells for a song!
+Proprietor Michel Gillieron Parellada's goal with this organic Cava is to show the purity, youth and bright flavor characters of the three indigenous grapes used to make it.
 Xarello contributes body, Macabeo gives aromatic intensity and Parellada lends acidity to the wine.
 The Naveran family legacy began in 1901.
 Today the Estate has 110 hectares (272 acres) of vines in the town of Torrelavit located in the Alt (high) Penedés subregion.
 Despite the fact that Cava is Spain's largest volume of wine exported to the U.S., Cavas are made utilizing the same methods used in Champagne and have remained Spain's best-kept secret for quality and value in wine.
 Caves Naveran is a premium Cava producer that uses estate-grown grapes.
-Naveraan Brut Vintage is a grower Cava that spends 18 months on its lees after fermentation in the bottle to achieve greater depth, complexity and the fine, delicate and long lasting bubbles, called mousse by the French, and are an indication of a sparking wine's quality.
+Naveraan Brut Vintage is a grower Cava that spends 12 months on its lees after fermentation in the bottle to achieve greater depth, complexity and the fine, delicate and long lasting bubbles, called mousse by the French, and are an indication of a sparking wine's quality.

-This wine is the least expensive vintage bubbly on the planet (taste it blind against a $40 non-vintage “big brand” Champagne).
+This wine is the least expensive vintage organic bubbly on the planet (taste it blind against a $40 non-vintage “big brand” Champagne).
 Made by the Naveran family since 1901.
 This bodega has a great tradition of crafting Cavas that are superb expressions of clean, bright, citrus-inflected aromas and flavors with the all-important tiny bubbles.

 2014 89WA; 2012 90W&S; 2011 90WA

 50% Xarello, 30% Macabeo, 20% Parellada.
 Organically grown vines planted from 1970 - 1995.
 Tended in clay and limestone soil at 252 m (827 ft) elevation.
 This is a vegan wine.